raspdevpy/ccdoc/guide/Text/Components/removeButtons.md

 # $removeButtons
-will remove multiple buttons from a message by their ids
+Removes multiple buttons from a message using their IDs.

 #### Usage: `$removeButtons[Message ID;Button ID1;Button ID2...]`
 <br/>